“Leadership” is a buzzword that gets thrown around a lot but is often misused.

 On the one hand, ages 0 to 5 are the most critical for a child’s development.
 This is why it is so important for a childcare center to provide the best experience possible for these developing minds.

 On the other hand, early learning is one of the most undervalued areas of society.
 Staff are grossly overworked and underpaid, leading to frequent burnout and turnover.
 Parents are often unable to find adequate care for their children, or are faced with exorbitant costs when they finally do.
-Depending on where a center is located, little to no funding or guidance may be given to assist with providing a suitable learning environment.
+Depending on where a center is located, little to no funding or guidance may be given to assist with providing a suitable early learning environment.

 With the odds so stacked against childcare providers, being a strong leader becomes all the more important.
-You must never lose sight of your goal to improve learning outcomes for children and rally your entire community to share in this goal.
+You must never lose sight of your goal to improve early learning outcomes for children and rally your entire community to share in this goal.